John Creswell (sportsman)

-John Creswell (8 December 1858 – 24 March 1909), often known as "Jack", was a South Australian businessman chiefly remembered for his contribution to the sports of cricket and Australian rules football, but who made his mark in various other fields in a short but vigorous life.
+John Creswell (8 December 1858 – 24 March 1909) was a South Australian businessman chiefly remembered for his contribution to the sports of cricket and Australian rules football, but who made his mark in various other fields in a short but vigorous life.

 History

-John was born in Woodville, South Australia, the son of John Thomas Creswell (ca.1815 – 24 August 1874) and Mary Ann (née Smith), a pioneer of Port Adelaide, and was educated at St. Peter's College, Adelaide.
+John was born in Woodville, South Australia, the son of John Thomas Creswell (ca.1815 – 24 August 1874) and Mary Ann (née Smith), a pioneer of Port Adelaide, and was educated at St Peter's College, Adelaide.
 He joined the accounting firm of F. S. C. Driffield, which he took over on the death of Driffield.
-He was an enthusiastic and competent cricketer, exponent of lawn bowls and one of the founders of the South Australian Football Association in 1876 and represented South Australia in inter-colonial matches.
+He was an enthusiastic and competent cricketer, an exponent of lawn bowls and one of the founders of the South Australian Football Association in 1876 and represented South Australia in inter-colonial matches.
 In 1893 he stood for the Southern District seat in the Legislative Council of South Australia but was decisively beaten by the incumbent J. H. Gordon.

-He was Adelaide manager for the National Fire and Marine Insurance Company of New Zealand, which frequently took him to that country.
+He was Adelaide's manager for the National Fire and Marine Insurance Company of New Zealand, which frequently took him to that country.